|

 pattern by using a term that many are not comfortable with but have reluctantly accepted.

-Carole L. Whitehead, wife/mother/grandmother.
+Carole L. Whitehead, Legislative Liaison for Unsealed Initiative and wife/mother/grandmother.

 Adoption reform activist, graduated college at the age of 44 with a career as a paralegal